Allocation

 Moreover, we also provide the following technical solutions:

-• None: if none is selected, no allocation will be applied, even for multifunctional processes.
+None: if none is selected, no allocation will be applied, even for multifunctional processes.
+Hence, each product of a process gets the entire impacts of this process and its supply chain.

 Below is an example illustrating how the three different methods are applied in openLCA.
 In this example, 1 kg of wood and 0.3 kg of bark are produced from 1 kg of saw log (measured as solid wood under bark).